10350 109 Street NW, Edmonton

 Our last appetizer was the Mikado Tuna Tartare.
 This is tuna with marinated red onion and scallions served with a bit of spicy sauce.
 Nothing too special about this dish.
 Overall was tasty, but I think I would rather just eat straight up sashimi.

-Usually when I’m with my brother, we don’t really consider money when we go out.
-He’s from out of town, and has limited food options in Red Deer, so we often splurge.
 Our next roll was the red roll rose which is a BBQ eel and avocado roll wrapped with red tuna on the outside.
 Probably my favourite thing of the night.
 I love everything in this.
 BBQ Eel, delicious.
 Avocado, also delicious.
-Tuna? also good.
-Overall a good roll, but 20 bucks for one measly roll?
+Tuna?
+Good.
+Overall a good roll, but 20 bucks for one measly roll with 4 pieces?
 I don’t think so.

 Mango Tango was our last roll.
 BBQ eel, cucumber, and red pepper wrapped with mango and avocado.
 I usually like a little bit of sweetness in my food.
 The mango was a bit on the sour side, but still overall was a good roll.